Models of random subtrees of a graph: Generation of uniform random trees using Markov chains

-Some classical algorithms devoted to check if a subgraph $g$ of a given graph $G$ is a tree exist: in practice, they have a non negligible cost (however, at most linear in the size of $g$ if one neglects the access cost to the data). \\ $\bullet$ In all generality, if $g$ is given ``from scratch'', checking if this graph is a tree can be done by performing the breadth first or depth traversal \cite[Sec.
+There are some classical algorithms devoted to checking if a subgraph $g$ of a given graph $G$ is a tree: in practice, they have a non-negligible cost (however, at most linear in the size of $g$ if one neglects the access cost to the data). \\ $\bullet$ In all generality, if $g$ is given ``from scratch'', checking if this graph is a tree can be done by performing the breadth-first or depth-first traversal \cite[Sec.
 22.2 and 22.3]{Cor09}. \\ $\bullet$ If $g$ has been obtained from a tree by the addition of a single edge and the removal of another one, then checking the tree property can be done as follows: if the edge from $a$ to $b$ has been removed, do the breadth first search from $a$ and check if $b$ is still accessible.\\ $\bullet$ When possible, it is preferable to work with rooted trees instead of unrooted ones.
-For the canonical orientation in which edges are directed toward the root, all nodes but the root, has exactly one outgoing edge.
+For the canonical orientation in which edges are directed toward the root, all nodes but the root have exactly one outgoing edge (and so, the identity of the edge endpoint can be stored in a 1D array).
 Assume that we want to add an oriented edge $(u,v)$ (taken in $\vec{E}$) in the tree and remove say an edge $(a, b)$.
-Adding $(u,v)$ in $(t,r)$ may:\\ -- either make of $u$ a new leaf, in which case it is easy to see if removing $(a,b)$ preserves the tree property (in words, $(a,b)$ needs to be a leaf, and $v$ must be different from $a$);\\ -- or, adding $(u, v)$ produces a (non-oriented) cycle.
-In this case, $u$ will have two outgoing edges that can be followed to find the cycle in an efficient way.
-From here, it is easy to check if the edge $(a,b)$ is on this cycle, which is a necessary and sufficient condition for the preservation of the tree property upon removal of $(a,b)$ (something has to be adapted if the root $r$ is involved in the modifications).
+Adding $(u,v)$ in $(t,r)$ may:\\ -- either make of $u$ a new leaf, in which case it is easy to see if removing $(a,b)$ preserves the tree property (in words, $a$ or $b$ must be a leaf, and $v$ must be different from $a$);\\ -- or, adding $(u, v)$ produces a (non-oriented) cycle.
+In this case, $u$ will have two outgoing edges that can be followed to find the cycle efficiently.
+From here, it is easy to check if the edge $(a,b)$ is on this cycle, which is a necessary and sufficient condition for the preservation of the tree property upon removal of $(a,b)$ (if the root $r$ is involved in the modifications, the possible choice of a new root may provide some additional details to deal with).
 The orientations of the edges lying on the cycle have to be modified to get the right orientation of the resulting rooted tree.

-\paragraph{Reversible Markov kernels on $\TT{G}{n}$.} A Markov chain with kernel $K(\cdot,\cdot)$ on $E\times E$ is said to be reversible with respect to a distribution $\rho$, if it satisfies the \textbf{detailed balance equations}:

-In this case $\rho$ is invariant for this Markov chain.
-When the kernel $K$ is symmetric, i.e. $K(i,j)=K(j,i)$ for all $i,j\in E$, the Markov chain is reversible and the uniform measure on $E$ is invariant.